 You can adjust the spiciness of the kimchi rice bowl by choosing your seasonings and kimchi carefully.
 Kimchi is produced to varying degrees of spiciness.
-Making your kimchi carefully or selecting a particular brand will allow you to control the spiciness.
+White kimchi is very mild, while most red kimchi is on the spicy side.
 You can use chili paste to make your kimchi rice bowl spicier.

 Can I Make a Vegetarian or Vegan Version of the Kimchi Rice Bowl?